twotwotwo/histzip/README.md

 That tends to work fastest and compress best when handling lots of revisions with mostly unchanged content.
 Running histzip|bzip on the newest/oldest chunks of the English Wikipedia's history, speed ranged from 51 to 151 MB/s, and compression ratios were roughly similar to [7zip]'s, between 8% worse and 10% better.

-While compressing, histzip decompresses its output as a self-check.
-If it fails, you'll see text like "histzip failed: test decompression error: _reason_".
-This means [you are having a bad problem and you will not go to space today][8]; contact me so we can figure out what's up.
-It's crunched lots of data without incident, but anything can happen.
+While compressing, histzip decompresses its output and compares checksums as a self-check.

 There are write-ups attempting to describe [the framing format][framing] and [the format for compressed data][lrcompress-format].
 You can use the same compression engine in other programs via the histzip/lrcompress library.